Visit LienHub to download tax certificate information. Information is available mid-May each year.

 The maximum interest the law allows an individual to collect on a tax certificate is 18% per annum, simple interest.
 The minimum interest received by the purchaser is 5% unless bid at zero [Florida Statutes 197.472(2)].
 On certificates issued at zero percent, interest will not be paid on the face amount.
 Interest starts accruing the month after the certificate issue date.

 If there are no bidders for a certificate, it is issued to the County at 18% interest.
-Currently, county-held tax certificates are available for purchase in our DeLand office.
+Currently, county-held tax certificates are available for purchase in our DeLand office or on LienHub.
 Procedures may vary from sale to sale and interested parties are encouraged to review our website for current tax sale information.

 To clear the property of the tax certificate lien, the property owner must pay the amount of the tax certificate plus the rate of interest at which the certificate was sold, calculated from the month of the sale to the month of redemption.
 When a tax certificate is redeemed, on or after June 1, a $6.25 redemption fee is also charged.
 After redemption, the certificate holder receives the amount invested plus interest.
 Certificates bid at 0% interest do not accrue interest.
 The payor’s remittance releases the tax lien, and the certificate holder has no further claim on the property.
 Interest earned is taxable and must be reported to the IRS.
 Each January, an IRS 1099-INT form is sent to each certificate holder for interest earnings in the previous year ( Chapter 197.472 Florida Statutes).